nixoz/cdndocs/docs/portal/certificates/managing-certificates.md

 ![null](<../../resources/images/view_edit.png>)

-<span style="color: #708090; font-size: 9pt;">(click to enlarge)</span>

 1. To remove the details. click the "**–**" icon next to the certificate name.

 # Deploying and Undeploying Certificates

-After you create a certificate, you can [deploy](<Deploying Certificates.htm>) it to the staging environment for testing, and then to the CDN360 production environment if testing is successful.
+After you create a certificate, you can [deploy](#deploying-certificates) it to the staging environment for testing, and then to the CDN360 production environment if testing is successful.

 **Important**: You must deploy the certificate for a property to use it.

-If you decide not to use a deployed certificate, you can [undeploy](<Undeploying Certificates.htm>) it from the staging and production environments.
+If you decide not to use a deployed certificate, you can [undeploy](#undeploying-certificates) it from the staging and production environments.

 ## Deploying Certificates